next-gen-dev/vscode-run-function/README.md

     -   Don't save: Doesn't save the file.
 Executes the saved file.
 Should notify the user that it's executing the unsaved version
 -   [ ] Add a VSCode command (Cmd+Shift+P) to run the current function
 -   [ ] Color the output
--   [ ] Add an option to disable the CodeLens
 -   [ ] Add an option to run the function in the terminal
 -   [ ] Add an option to display an execution icon inline, instead of above the functions
 -   [ ] Add an option to create a keyboard shortcut to execute the function